LinX-OpenNetwork/coinutil/README.md

 import (
     "fmt"
-    "github.com/LinX-OpenNetwork/mnemonic"
+    "github.com/LinX-OpenNetwork/coinutil/bip39"
-    "github.com/LinX-OpenNetwork/mnemonic/entropy"
+    "github.com/LinX-OpenNetwork/coinutil/entropy"
 )

 func main() {
     // generate some entropy from a hex string ent, _ := entropy.FromHex("8197a4a47f0425faeaa69deebc05ca29c0a5b5cc76ceacc0")

-    // generate a Mnemonic in Japanese with the generated entropy jp, _ := mnemonic.New(ent, mnemonic.Japanese)
+    // generate a Mnemonic in bip39 with the generated entropy jp, _ := bip39.New(ent, bip39.Japanese)

     // print the Mnemonic as a sentence fmt.Println(jp.Sentence())